 The days of having a 250-word product description are over.
 The ideal product page should be similar to a well-written Amazon product listing.

-Your product page content should have every single thing about the product, how it works, how to use it, who it’s for, images, youtube videos, infographics and audio clips.
+Your product page content should have every single thing about the product, how it works, how to use it, who it’s for, images, youtube videos, infographics, and audio clips.
 It should also be over 1000 words but the longer the better.
-The more content you have on your product pages the more chances you can rank for long tail keywords not to mention educating your customer on your products.
+The more content you have on your product pages the more chances you can rank for long-tail keywords not to mention educating your customers on your products.

 This graph from Canirank shows the correlation between longer content and higher rankings: